Byrnesz/Zee-notes/README.md

 # README #

 My development (and some personal) notes.
 Feel free to use them.

+Bi0-hacking based in-part on:
+@oschrenk
+Amsterdam, Netherlands
+www.oschrenk.com